nathanforester/FlaskDeploymentCloud/README.md

 - Change permissions on the newly created and copied key file, either with chmod 400 or 600 (I prefer 400 myself for an extra layer of security).

 - Test your build on the Jenkins Server.
 Hopefully it will fail a few times before it builds successfully - it's all part of the fun!

+- There may be something very very wrong with this project!